-On August 16, 2019, The John Marshall Law School joined the University of Illinois at Chicago to create UIC John Marshall Law School—Chicago’s only public law school.
-As UIC’s 16th college, UIC John Marshall is in the process of creating interdisciplinary programs to train our students for the future of law practice through multidisciplinary perspectives; enhancing our traditional strengths in intellectual property, lawyering skills, and experiential education; and building innovative programs in law and health sciences.
+On August 16, 2019, The John Marshall Law School joined the University of Illinois at Chicago to create the University of Illinois Chicago School of Law—Chicago’s only public law school.
+As UIC’s 16th college, UIC Law is in the process of creating interdisciplinary programs to train our students for the future of law practice through multidisciplinary perspectives; enhancing our traditional strengths in intellectual property, lawyering skills, and experiential education; and building innovative programs in law and health sciences.
 The Law School will continue its engagement with the community, promote excellence, inspire innovation, and produce the next generation of talented lawyers and leaders for Chicago and beyond.

-UIC John Marshall is proudly recognized as a diverse, innovative institution, that promotes excellence in all aspects of legal education.
+UIC Law is proudly recognized as a diverse, innovative institution, that promotes excellence in all aspects of legal education.
 We provide one of the most comprehensive and aggressive JD skills-training curricula in the country, including trial and appellate advocacy, alternative dispute resolution, client counseling, negotiations, and legal writing.
-In addition, our Centers for Excellence provide graduate law programs in employee benefits, estate planning, intellectual property law, international business and trade law, privacy and technology law, real estate law, and tax law.
+In addition, our Centers for Excellence provide graduate law programs in employee benefits, intellectual property law, and real estate law.
 JD students have the opportunity to earn a JD concentration or a joint JD/LLM from one of our Centers.